rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/build-creation.md

 ![goo](/images/core-concepts/builds/build-creation/catkin-build-info.png?classes=border,shadow&width=30pc)
 5. To push and save the build image to a private registry, under the **Docker Secret** tab, do the following.</br>
 	a.
 Click the **Docker Push Secret** radio-button.</br>
 	b.
-In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.</br>
+In the **Image Repository** field, enter the URL of the private repository where you want to push and save the image for later usage.
+For example, *docker.io/<your-username>/repo-name*. </br>
 	c.
 From the **Push secret** drop-down menu, select the secret for the repository.
-If you have not created any secret for the repository, [create a source secret](/developer-guide/create-software-packages/secrets/sourcecode-repository/#creating-source-secret).</br>
+If you have not created any secret for the repository, [create a secret](/developer-guide/create-software-packages/secrets/docker-registry/#creating-a-docker-secret).</br>
 	d.
 Click **Next**.
 ![goo](/images/core-concepts/builds/build-creation/catkin-push-secret.png?classes=border,shadow&width=30pc)
 The build is created.
 To view the details of the build, [click here](/developer-guide/create-software-packages/builds/build-creation/#viewing-build-details).